ContentSquare/readapt/CONTRIBUTING.md

 # Welcome to Readapt contributing guide

 Thank you for your time and interest in contributing to the Readapt project.
-Any contrubution, either creating a bug report or adding new functionality is welcome!
+Any contrubution, either creating a bug report or coding is welcome!

 Before continuing, please read our [Contributor Code of Conduct](./CODE_OF_CONDUCT.md) to make our community respectful and welcoming for everyone.

-In this guide you'll find helpful information on how to create issues, pull requests, as well as understand the common coding practices used in the Readapt project.
+In this guide you'll find helpful information on how to create issues, pull requests, and understand the coding practices used in the Readapt project.

 ## 1. Opening an issue